Local government in Bangladesh: Town Council

 In Bangladesh, Municipal Councils or Town Municipalities or Paurasabha or Municipality is an urban local body that administers a city of population 100,000 or more than.
 The members of the Paurasabha are elected representatives for a term of five years.
 The town is divided into wards according to its population, and representatives are elected from each ward.
 The Paurasabha members are known as Councillors.
 The number of wards in a municipal area is determined by the population of the Town.
 The Mayor is the executive head of the Municipal Councils are elected for a span of five years.

 City Council

-The cities with a city corporation, having mayoral elections, include Dhaka South, Dhaka North, Chattogram, Khulna, Sylhet, Rajshahi, Barishal, Rangpur, Cumilla, Mymensingh, Narayanganj and Gazipur.
+The cities with a city corporation, having mayoral elections, include Dhaka South, Dhaka North, Chattogram, Khulna, Sylhet, Rajshahi, Bogura, Barishal, Rangpur, Cumilla, Mymensingh, Narayanganj and Gazipur.

-Other major cities, these and other municipalities electing a chairperson, include Faridpur, Jessore, Bogura, Dinajpur, Pabna, Kushtia, Cox's Bazar, Noakhali, Patuakhali and Rangamati.
+Other major cities, these and other municipalities electing a chairperson, include Faridpur, Jessore, Dinajpur, Pabna, Kushtia, Cox's Bazar, Noakhali, Patuakhali and Rangamati.
 Both the municipal heads are elected for a span of five years.
 Due to rapid growth of towns and cities, in sub-urban area, the Union Parishad is frequently replaced by the Municipal Corporations (Pourashava) and City Corporations.